staticdeploy/app-config/docs/config-generation.md

 Given a set of environment variables and a prefix (default `APP_CONFIG_`):

 * filter the ones whose name doesn't start with the prefix
-* strip the prefix the name of the remaining variables
+* strip the prefix from the name of the remaining variables
 * define the `window.APP_CONFIG` object using those key-value pairs

 Example.
 Given the environment: